The following undergraduate research funding opportunity could be used to support student research in a future MCL project:

 SRF (every April).
 UIC’s Student Research Forum is organized by a group of UIC students every April and is open to undergraduates in all areas.
 It is a fantastic venue to present your research.
 Deadlines will be announced in the spring term.

-YMC (Late Summer 2017).
+YMC (every fall).
 The Young Mathematicians Conference takes place at The Ohio State University every year.
 Accepted students receive full travel support.
 The application process to present is competitive.

-UMS (Fall 2017).
-The Undergraduate Mathematics Symposium is organized by UIC faculty every fall.
+UMS (every November).
+The Undergraduate Mathematics Symposium is organized by UIC faculty.
 The symposium features several outside speakers giving talks for undergraduate students, and it provides students with an opportunity to present their own work.

 AMS Sectional Meetings.
 Each year there are two AMS meetings in the Central Section, one in the fall and one in the spring.
 These meetings often have posters sessions where undergraduate research is presented.

 If you know about a program, event, or funding opportunity for undergraduate mathematical research that you think should be listed here, please contact email@example.com.